 Thanks to its fast growth, it is also considered one of the most renewable plants on the planet.
 It can be harvested every 3-5 years, and then simply continues to grow new shoots from its remarkable root system - needing no additional planting or cultivation!
 Every part of the bamboo plant can be used for something, so it leaves zero waste.
 And then once it reaches its life span it can all be recycled back into the earth.

-3. It can survive an Atomic Bomb
+3. Bamboo can survive an atomic bomb

 Yes, you read that right!
 Bamboo is able to withstand such extreme heat that in 1945, it was the only plant to survive the incinerating heat of the atomic bombs in Hiroshima, Japan.
 Whereas all trees and plants were destroyed in the devastation, one bamboo grove famously survived.
 That’s resilience on a whole new level!